-Inditex is the leader of all Spanish brands, it is the worlds biggest clothing retailer.
-What a throne to hold!
+Inditex is the leader of all Spanish fashion brands, it is the world’s biggest clothing retailer.
+This fashion house definitely holds a big throne.

 His main goal was to have retailers everywhere.
-The billonaire founder Ortega, has been featured as number 5 on Forbes top 10 list in 2020.
+The billionaire founder Ortega has been featured as number 5 on Forbes’s top 10 lists in 2020.
 He has been ranked higher in spots 3-4 before.

-Now let’s get into the different stores of Inditex group.
+Now let’s get into the different stores of the Inditex group.

 Massimo Dutti –

-Massimo Dutti originally started as a mens clothing line and then in 1991 was obtained by Inditex group.
-After some time, the spanish brand Massimo Dutti, expanded into womens wear, and then childs clothes in 2003.
+Massimo Dutti originally started as a men’s clothing line and then in 1991 was obtained by Inditex group.
+After some time, the Spanish brand Massimo Dutti, expanded into women’s wear, and then child clothes in 2003.

 The price point isn’t low but also not super high, it’s about 50 euros for a shirt and 100+ euros or more for pants.

-I can vouch that the quality is uncomparable to other inditex relatives.
+I can vouch that the quality is incomparable to other Inditex relatives.
 Highly recommend Massimo Dutti if you want classic quality staples in your closet that will last a long time.

-If you find the prices off putting, know that they have amazing sales.
-We’ll get into more details about Spanish sale season later.
+If you find the prices off-putting, know that they have amazing sales.
+We’ll get into more details about the Spanish sale season later.

 Their ideal consumer is an older customer hence the price tag and the style.
 Shop at Massimo Dutti if you are into elegance and classic minimalistic style.

 Next, we have Uterque.
-They are very popular in Spain for the clothes, but also the funky accessories and trendy edge.
+They are very popular in Spain for the clothes, but also the funky accessories, bold prints, and trendy edge.

 It is one of the smaller brands of Inditex and currently has 85 stores worldwide.